+HIGHER CHEMISTRY

-HIGHER CHEMISTRY The units studied at Higher Chemistry are:
+The units studied at Higher Chemistry are:

 - Chemical Changes and Structure

 - Researching Chemistry

 - Nature's Chemistry

 - Chemistry in Society

 Entry Requirements

 This course is suitable for pupils with an A or B in National 5.
 Pupils who expect a C grade should discuss this with the Faculty Head of Science before choosing Higher Chemistry.

 The purpose of the course is to develop learner's curiosity, interest and enthusiasm for chemistry in a range of contexts.
 The skills of scientific enquiry and investigation are developed throughout the course.
 The relevance of chemistry is highlighted by the study of the applications of chemistry in everyday contexts.
 This will enable learners to become scientifically literate citizens, able to review the science-based claims they meet.

 The course aims to:

-- Develop and apply knowledge & understanding of chemistry - Develop and understanding of chemistry's role in scientific issues and relevant applications of chemistry - develop scientific enquiry, investigative skills, analytical thinking skills within a chemistry context In previous session, learners undertake an assignment.
-The assignment has 2 stages - a research/practical stage and a communication stage.
-It contributes to 20% of the course award.
-As a result of course modifications due to Covid-19, this has not been a requirement for the last two sessions.
-This modification continues at the time of writing this booklet.
+- Develop and apply knowledge & understanding of chemistry - Develop and understanding of chemistry's role in scientific issues and relevant applications of chemistry - develop scientific enquiry, investigative skills, analytical thinking skills within a chemistry context ASSESSMENT The grade awarded for the course will depend on the total marks obtained for the written paper and the in Assignment, if applicable. - ASSIGNMENT 20% of overall grade: Includes a practical investigation and a written report. - FINAL EXAM 80% of overall grade : Assessing Knowledge related to units covered and a range of Problem Solving Skills.
 CHEMISTRY ADVANCED HIGHER The study of Chemistry at Advanced Higher level develops the candidate's knowledge and understanding of the physical and natural environments.
 The course builds on the Higher level, developing further the underlying theories of chemistry and the practical skills used in the chemical laboratory.
 The course also develops the skills of independent study and thought that are essential in a wide range of occupations.
 The course is particularly suitable for candidates who wish to progress to degree courses either in Chemistry or in subjects of which Chemistry is a major component such as medicine, chemical engineering, and the environmental and health sciences.
 The course also provides a sound basis for direct entry into Chemistry-related employment.
 ENTRY LEVEL PASS AT HIGHER CHEMISTRY (A OR B preferred) Advanced Higher Level will cover: